-The draft rules adopt a consistent approach to other arrangements in the NER, where appropriate.
-The compensation frameworks for directions for energy and market ancillary services and directions for non-market services are consistent in their purpose that the directed participant is not left out of pocket.
-However, the one-step compensation process for non-market services directions in the draft rule differs from the two-step compensation framework for directions for energy and market ancillary services.
+The new rules in this final determination adopt an approach that is appropriately consistent with other arrangements in the NER.
+The compensation frameworks for directions for energy and market ancillary services and directions for other compensable services are consistent in their purpose that the directed participant is not left out of pocket.
+However, the one-step compensation process for other compensable services directions in the rule differs from the two-step compensation framework for directions for energy and market ancillary services.
 This is considered appropriate given that initial compensation for energy and market ancillary services directions determined in clause 3.15.7 is based on the 90th percentile price and does not take into account the particular costs incurred by a directed participant, as does the amended approach under clause 3.15.7A.